 Dragon Lady Holly Trees for Sale Online

-Dragon Lady Holly Trees are an evergreen holly that stays narrow, upright and pyramidal in shape with no pruning.
+Dragon Lady Holly Trees (Ilex aquipernyi) are evergreen holly that stays narrow, upright, and pyramidal in shape with no pruning.
 Dragon Lady Hollies have very spiny, glossy dark green leaves and bright red berries.
 New growth is a very sophisticated dark green, perfect for a tall hedge or specimen.
 This female plant must be placed next to a male pollinator such as 'Blue Prince' to produce berries.
 The berries are known to attract birds, other wildlife, and pollinators.